 As you can see, my loop was more of a tube because the bracelet is so thick.
 I don’t think this particular type of clasp would work on anything less than 4 beads wide, but you can try it and decide for yourself if you like the look of this clasp for a thinner project.
 (Share if you do!)

-I cut two pieces of wire, there you can see how they measure up to the bracelet.
+You’ll need two pieces of wire, there you can see how they measure up to the bracelet.
 I tried to make them about 4 times the width of the bracelet.
 Generally it’s better to cut more wire than less wire, but it’s tricky in this instance because you can end up with a clasp that is too big, and have to do some hardcore re-sizing.

-Bend the wire, somewhere between a third and a quarter of the way down.
+As you can see in the photo above, bend the wire, somewhere between a third and a quarter of the way down.
 Basically I make the bend and then squish it.
 This will eventually form the pronged part of your clasp.

 Stick it through your loop/tube…